New Survey from IPEMA and the Voice of Play Reveals Parents’ Attitudes on Importance of Play Behavior and Frequency

-“When parents think of playgrounds, they often think about kids running, jumping, climbing, sliding, swinging and having fun,” said Tom Norquist, president, IPEMA.
+“When parents think of playgrounds, they often think about kids running, jumping, climbing, sliding, swinging and having fun,” said Tom Norquist, Marketing Committee Chair of IPEMA.
 “IPEMA’s members strive to provide equipment and surfacing that engages children in social, imaginative and physically rewarding fun play experiences.
 With this research, we hope to shed light on current parental attitudes and habits toward play, and use this as an opportunity for further education on why play is an essential tool in every child’s development.”

 Regular Play is the Way